vilocha/PePApipe-pipeline/README.md

 `python -u ./PePApipe.py -s SAMPLE -o ./SAMPLE -t 12 -r1 ./SAMPLE/*R1*fastq.gz -r2 ./SAMPLE/*R2*fastq.gz -R ../virus_reference/virus_reference.fasta &> pipeline_log.txt`

+Once the pipeline finishes running the message `THANK YOU FOR USING 'PePApipe'!!` will appear on the screen, and `Ctrl + D` will return us to terminal control.

 Code lines in script 'run_pipe_batch.sh':

 `unset DISPLAY   #This command is necessary to avoid any files from any of the tools from opening during execution of the pipeline, which will abort the pipeline execution`